fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ### Receiving messages

 To receive messages from the server you need to use [URLSessionWebSocketTask.receive](https://developer.apple.com/documentation/foundation/urlsessionwebsockettask/3281789-receive) method.
-It accepts completion handler which a [Result](https://developer.apple.com/documentation/swift/result) of [Message](https://developer.apple.com/documentation/foundation/urlsessionwebsockettask/message) type.
+It accepts completion handler which is a [Result](https://developer.apple.com/documentation/swift/result) of [Message](https://developer.apple.com/documentation/foundation/urlsessionwebsockettask/message) type.

 ```swift